ME369P/robot_generator/README.md

 Run python in the scripts folder inside robot_generator package.
 ```
 cd ~/catkin_ws/src/robot_generator/scripts
-python
+python3
 ```
 Import robot_class and define a customized robot.
-Below is when you want to make a 2-DOF robot named "rrbot."
+Below is when you want to make a 2-DOF robot named "Groot".
 ```
 from robot_class import robot_class as rc
-robot = rc('rrbot',2)
+robot = rc('Groot',2)
 ```
 Enter link lengths and their density.
 Below is when you want each link to be length of 1 and density of 1.
 ```